 We've all been there.
 You're part of an alumni group or a member organization, and you need to look someone up.
-"Easy!" you exclaim.
-"I'll just use the online directory."
-You open up your browser, go to the site, and...that's when the trouble begins.
+You open up your browser, go to your online directory, and that's when the trouble begins.
 Read on for some ideas on how you can make sure that the community you provide for your users is easy to use.

 1. Easy Login